lukemartinlogan/content-transfer-engine/adapter/vfd/README.md

    python my_program.py
 ```
 ## TODO
-For better memory utilization, may change I/O logging to be dependent on the selected page_size resolution, instead of per access.
+- For better memory utilization, may change I/O logging to be dependent on the selected page_size resolution, instead of per access.
+- Record tracking overhead.

 ---
 Below are original description